mvassaux/mvassaux.github.io/projects/concrete/index.md

 <!-- **figure: modelling methodology (add links to seism, deap, concyc, cast3m)** -->

-## science
+## the science
 {: name="science"}

 <!-- <a name="science"></a> -->

-The story begins when humanity realises that it would be convenient to know in advance, predict, how containment walls in nuclear power plants behave when an earthquake pops up nearby.
+Safety first!
+Thus, the structural integrity of nuclear power plants is deemed important.
+From that interesting observation, knowing in advance how containment walls in nuclear power plants react to an earthquake popping up nearby is essential.
 With a hint of abstraction, this problem can be rephrased as trying to develop accurate simulations of massive reinforced concrete structures facing cyclic loading paths.
-One of the key piece of information, these simulations need to provide is *how* cracks form in concrete structures, and more precisely *how much*.
-Leaks in nuclear power plants containment walls are rarely satisfying...
+One of the key piece of information these simulations need to provide is *how* cracks form in concrete structures, and more precisely *how much*.
+Indeed, leaks in nuclear power plants containment walls are rarely a good thing...

 The standard method to model such large structures is to consider the whole as a continuum, and therefore apply continuum mechanics.
 Equilibrium equations are solved using the finite element method, and the behaviour of the material is described using as precise and stable constitutive equations as possible.
 A key feature of these constitutive equations is their ability to reproduce the amount of dissipated energy partly due to fracture and partly due to mechanisms associated to oscillatory loadings.